collective/collective.profiler/README.markdown

 performance.

-To use it, declare the methods that you want to profile using ZCML declarations.
+To use it, declare the methods that you want to profile using ZCML directives.
 These methods will be patched to enable profiling.

 It uses the excellent **profilehooks** package. ``collective.profiler`` is just an interface to this tool.